 One Book One Community

 OBOC promotes literacy and the importance of reading for pleasure.
-After reading the book, N Ruairi will take part in various art projects both inside and outside of school.
+After reading the book, N Aodan will take part in various art projects both inside and outside of school.
 It is our hope that some parents will get involved during this process.
 The art will be displayed in Blackpool Library during the annual Lifelong Learning festival.